 Credit notes are documents that decrease the amount owed on an invoice.
-They’re the only way to adjust the amount of a finalized invoice other than voiding and recreating the invoice.
+You can adjust the amount of a finalized invoice using credit notes or by revising it.
 Some example scenarios where you might use credit notes include:

-You can issue a credit note for open and paid invoices.
+You can issue a credit note for open, paid and uncollectible invoices.
 When you issue a credit note for an open invoice, it decreases the amount due on the invoice.
 When you issue one for a paid invoice, it’s usually because you need to refund or credit a specified amount to the customer.
 The sum of all credit notes can’t exceed the total amount of the invoice.

 Also, for post-payment credit notes, the sum of the refund, credit, and out-of-band amounts must equal the credit note total.
 You can credit the quantity or amount of an item by adjusting these values on existing line items.
 For example, if a customer purchases two shirts, and you accidentally charge them for three shirts, you can credit one shirt back.
 For reporting and tracking purposes, this is the recommended process because the line item and the credit are tied to each other.